theArjun/java-notes/docs/exams/examQuestions/ProgrammingQuestions.md

 ---
-title: Exam Questions
+title: Programming Questions
-description: Java Questions appeared in exams of Pokhara University Bachelors Degree.
+description: Java Programming Questions appeared in exams of Pokhara University Bachelors Degree.
 ---

 > ✅ in questions denotes the no of question appearence.
 More the tick in question, possess high importance from examination point of view.